spatie/laravel-settings/README.md

     | Default repository
     |--------------------------------------------------------------------------
     |
-    | When no repository explicitly was given to a settings dto this
+    | When no repository was set for a settings dto this repository will be
-    | repository will be used for loading and saving settings.
+    | used for loading and saving settings.
     |
     */

     'default_repository' => 'database',

     /*